 A deferred inflow of resources is an acquisition of net assets by the school district that is applicable to a future reporting period (GASB Concepts Statement 4, ¶34).
-Deferred inflows of resources should be combined with liabilities for purposes of determining which elements meet the criteria for major fund determination.
+Deferred inflows of resources should be combined with liabilities to determine which elements meet the criteria for major fund determination.

-- Accumulated Increase in Fair Value of Hedging Derivatives.
-School districts should use hedge accounting, in which the changes in fair values of hedging derivative instruments are reported as either deferred inflows or deferred outflows of resources. - Deficit Net Carrying Amount of Debt Refunding.
+- 2610 Accumulated Increase in Fair Value of Hedging Derivatives.
+School districts should use hedge accounting, in which the changes in fair values of hedging derivative instruments are reported as either deferred inflows or deferred outflows of resources. - 2620 Deficit Net Carrying Amount of Debt Refunding.
 This is used for either current refundings or advance refundings resulting in defeasance of debt.
 The amount is the difference between the reacquisition price and the net carrying amount of the old debt, resulting in a deficit net carrying amount.
-The amount should be recognized as a component of interest expense in a systematic and rational manner over the remaining life of the old debt or the life of the new debt, whichever is shorter.

-2630 Deferred Revenue.
+The amount should be recognized as a component of interest expense in a systematic manner over the remaining life of the old debt or the life of the new debt, whichever is shorter. - 2630 Deferred Revenue. - 2631 Deferred Revenue Cash Advance from Grants.
+Grants received in advance of meeting timing requirements.